Hello, I'm Bilel Kouider.

 Quotes

 I find my inspiration in books, movies, or blogs.
 These are my favorites quotes which have had a deep impact on me:#1.
 Happiness is not what you get but what you become.#2.
 Stop shopping and stick to the plan.#3.
 People care about your opinion only once it's backed by results.#4.
-If we fail to plan, we plan to fail.#5.
+If you are failing to plan, you are planning to fail.#5.
 Failure is a part of life.
 The people who never fail are the people who fail to live.#6.
 When you have a clear goal in mind, the world becomes literally your library to help you to become better at your craft#7.
 Be tolerant with others and strict with yourself.#8.
 As you vibrate higher you attract more genuine people who vibrate higher too.#9.
 The true method of knowledge is experiment.#10.
 When you fail to see the necessary leadership around you, be the leader you wish you had.And you, what are the favorite quotes that have inspired you?
 Shoot me a note, I would love to know them.

 Life's equations